X

 A good VPN service requires hundreds of servers worldwide and many networking resources.
 If you're not paying to support that infrastructure, who is?
 Probably advertisers or data miners.
 If you use a free service, your data or information will probably be sold, and that's never good.
 After all, you're using a VPN to keep your data secure.
 You wouldn't want your data to go to some company to sift through -- it completely defeats the purpose of a VPN.

-However, there is one we do recommend, and that is offered by ProtonVPN, a security and privacy-focused company that is trustworthy.
+However, we do recommend one offered by ProtonVPN, a trustworthy security and privacy-focused company.
 The trade-off is that the free option is extremely limited.

 Do I need a VPN if I'm traveling or using a Wi-Fi hotspot?

-If you're traveling or using the internet in a public place like a coffee shop, that data encryption is critical, since most public Wi-Fi hotspots are open and unencrypted -- which means anyone on the network can see what you send and may be able to eavesdrop on your activities and steal passwords.
+If you're traveling or using the internet in a public place like a coffee shop, data encryption is critical.
+Most public Wi-Fi hotspots are open and unencrypted, which means anyone on the network can see what you send, eavesdrop on your activities, and steal passwords.
 If you can, stick to cellular networks.

 Can you use a VPN to watch Netflix and other streaming services?

-Sometimes.
-Of late though, the war between VPNs and streaming services has heated up.
-This is a gray area of the law, despite many VPNs marketing themselves as great options for streaming and accessing geolocked libraries.
+Sometimes, though, the war between VPNs and streaming services has heated up.
+This is a gray area of the law, despite many VPNs marketing themselves as great options for streaming and accessing geo-locked libraries.

 AlsoBest VPN for streaming